-- (i) The amount represents Term Loan of ₹1,500 Lakhs availed from Axis Bank by first pari passu charge on fixed and current assets of the Company, both present and future.
-The loan is repayable in 4 equal quarterly installment commencing from 27th month from the date of first disbursement of the facility i.e. 27th September 2019 and carries an interest rate of 12 months MCLR plus 1.20% per annum i.e. 9.65% per annum, currently.
-Additionally, the term loan from bank is guaranteed unconditionally with irrevocable corporate guarantee from the Holding Company. - (ii) During the year 2016-17, the Company revised the terms of the term loan received from the Holding Company of ₹ 1,930.39 Lakhs and inter- corporate deposit received from the Holding Company of ₹ 2,100 Lakhs.
+- (i) The amount represents Term Loan of ₹1,500 lakhs availed from Axis Bank secured by pari passu charge on movable fixed and current assets of the Company, both present and future.
+The loan is repayable in 4 equal quarterly installment commencing from 27th month from the date of first disbursement of the facility i.e. 27th September 2019 and carries an interest rate of 12 months MCLR plus 1.20% per annum i.e. 8.7% per annum, currently.
+Additionally, the term loan from bank is guaranteed unconditionally with irrevocable corporate guarantee from the Holding Company.
+A portion of the term loan amounting to ₹750 lakhs is repayable within the next 12 months, hence the same has been regrouped to Other financial liabilities as Current maturities of long term debt under Note 18 as at 31st March 2021. - (ii) During the year 2016-17, the Company revised the terms of the term loan received from the Holding Company of ₹ 1,930.39 lakhs and inter- corporate deposit received from the Holding Company of ₹ 2,100 lakhs.
 As per the revised terms, the total loan from the Holding Company is repayable in a single installment at the end of 20 years and does not bear any interest.
-As per the requirements of Ind AS 109, the loan from Holding Company was recorded at its fair value of ₹207.10 Lakhs as at 31st March, 2017 and the difference of ₹ 3,823.29 Lakhs between the loan received from the Holding Company of ₹4,030.39 lakhs and the fair value of the loan was taken to Other Equity.
+As per the requirements of Ind AS 109, the loan from Holding Company was recorded at its fair value of ₹207.10 lakhs as at 31st March, 2017 and the difference of ₹ 3,823.29 lakhs between the loan received from the Holding Company of ₹4,030.39 lakhs and the fair value of the loan was taken to Other Equity.
 The loan is secured by mortgage of leasehold land at Nashik.
 The leasehold land has been disclosed as prepayments under Other Non Current Assets (Note 8).
 Also refer the table below for the movement in the loan from related party: